flowup/api-client-generator/README.md

 The generated service class uses new [HttpClient](https://angular.io/guide/http) module of Angular (introduced in version 4.3).

+### Motivation

+This tool provides an easy and sustainable solution for making the classic REST API feel like you wish it has felt in TypeScript.

+It starts by having the same data models at front-end and back-end, then continues with API client interface in form of service build on Angular HTTP client.
+Everything is typed and described in the way developer don't even need to study the API endpoints.

+All you need to set it up is an up to date swagger file and Angular project.

+##### How is this relevant for you?

+A lot of developers is struggling with how to properly use the REST API in their apps.
+In Angular, we have a great opportunity which is HTTP Client supporting types.
+It is a great experience when you can work on a project where your models and data service are pre-generated and you can focus on state management, UI and business logic.

 # Compatibility

 - **Angular 6** (should also work with 5 and 4.3+)
 - **RxJS 6** (Observable imports)
   - in case of rxjs <6 update or rewrite the rxjs import to match older version

+See the [Changelog](https://github.com/flowup/api-client-generator/blob/master/CHANGELOG.md) to keep up with the features and changes.

 # Installation